WHO WE ARE

 Nonpartisan.
 Fact-based.

 Our mission is bold― to advance gender equity for women and girls through research, education, and advocacy.
 We are not satisfied to simply document and discuss the inequities women and girls face.
 AAUW aims to achieve equity through practical solutions in education, workplaces, and communities.
+AAUW Welcomes New Members Who Want to Advance Women’s Equality.

 Founded in 1881, the history of the American Association of University Women mirrors the progress of women in the United States.
 As the number of women graduating from college grew, so did our membership.